Come join us on the City's 1st Annual Director' Ride! The ride starts and ends in Downtown on Saturday, May 9, 2015. See Flyer and Map for details.

 In September 2013, the City of Merced Planning Division—in partnership with the Merced County Association of Governments (MCAG) and the Merced Bicycle Advisory Commission (MBAC)—concluded the update to the 2008 Merced Bicycle Transportation Plan.
 The 2013 Bicycle Transportation Plan (2013 BTP) will guide the implementation of bicycle policy and infrastructure in the City.
+Appendix C of the 2013 BTP shows the location of existing and proposed bikeways.
 It will also allow the City to compete for Caltrans funds made available each year for a variety of bike-related improvements.
 In the past, Caltrans has awarded funds for bike paths, lanes and routes; rehabilitation of pavement and associated markings; bike and pedestrian bridges and road under-crossings; street intersection redesigns; improved lighting; bike racks and lockers; bike education events; bike commuter maps; and way-finding signs.
 As part of the process to develop the 2013 BTP, two public workshops were held (February and March 2013) to give citizens the opportunity to comment on ways of making the City friendlier to bicycle transportation, and to contribute to the revision of the Bicycle Transportation Plan.

 February 13, 2013: